Work better, faster.

 An efficient, single-screen interface houses an unlimited number of tracks, intuitive editing tools, and advanced virtual instruments.
 Spend your precious time creating music instead of wondering what to click next.
 Studio One doesn’t dictate how you work or what you work on.

-Three creative paths, one goal.
+3 creative paths, one goal.

 Arranging at the speed of click.

 Forget laborious transposition, cutting, pasting, and moving when arranging.
-With Scratch Pads to test out arrangements, an Arranger track that makes moving sections of songs around as easy as moving parts, and the groundbreaking Harmonic Editing—the most flexible chord track implementation ever—no other program can approach the ease of arranging and songwriting that Studio One 4 delivers.
+With Scratchpads to test out arrangements, an Arranger track that makes moving sections of songs around as easy as moving Parts, and the groundbreaking Harmonic Editing—the most flexible chord track implementation ever—no other program can approach the ease of arranging and songwriting that Studio One 4 delivers.

 We know that creating music is a dynamic, living process.
 Arrangements change, chords shuffle.
 Space opens up for solos or closes to tighten up the song.
 Inspiration strikes in the middle of the night, and your creativity pursues an entirely new direction.
 It’s all part of the art of songwriting and composition, and Studio One is your creative companion during this process.

-The Arrangement track is a simple, intuitive way to move around song sections.
+The Arranger track is a simple, intuitive way to move around song sections.
 Try out different arrangements, swap sections, lengthen or shorten solos, and structure a song exactly the way you want.
 Arranging has also been enhanced with ripple editing, a technique borrowed from the world of video editing.
 When you insert a new section in the middle of a song, Studio One automatically inserts space for the new material and then closes up the arrangement around it.
 And when you cut out a section of a song, you don’t need to cut, copy, and paste; delete the region, and Studio One closes up the cut portion automatically.
 This isn’t just about the time you save but about a smoother, more accurate workflow.